How to Conquer CPAP Leaks: Tips and Tricks

 This is PAP’s biggest problem: the mask simply doesn’t fit.
 If it doesn’t seal to the landscape of your face, pressurized air will escape.

-Solution: Try new masks to find one that most closely and comfortably fits the contours of cheeks, bridge of the nose, and chin.
+Solution: Try new masks to find one that most closely and comfortably fits the contours of the cheeks, bridge of the nose, and chin.
 Also, while trying on masks, recline in your favorite position.
-Your sitting or standing profile changes while reclining, especially the jaw’s position.
+Your sitting or standing profile, especially the jaw’s position, changes while reclining.

 A worn-out mask